 I am a full-time Associate Professor in the Department of Human Services at SUNY Empire State College.
 I teach a variety of courses related to counseling, child and family studies, and human development.
 My research has focused on family violence intervention and parental mental health literacy.
-I am also interested in the role of primary medical care professionals in the promotion of child mental health.
+I am currently conducting a study on children's experiences with school lockdown drills.

 I regularly present to members of the community about child mental health and wellness topics.